sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 	- scroll of Mortenkinnens sword
 - William finds rings in the chest
 	- One ring can be used defensively
-	-
+	- the ring has three properties and can be expended
-- Fukuar showing the circle and covering his eyes thats an iilusion
+- Fukuar showing the circle and covering his eyes that's an illusion
 - The Queen throws a rock through the circle
 - Ildensive hears a clicking sound then it stops.
 So it was the rock bouncing around.
 - Fukuar flys up and finds a ledge that is like a perch where a large animal was nesting